 She writes, “I recently changed my approach to marking.
 After a writing exercise in English, for example, I take a group of seven children and I mark with them.
 We decide together what was great and what could be developed further.
 The other children do the same in their groups, using codes I’ve given them.
 The next day, I’ll work with a different group until I’ve made it around the class.
 I also mix up the children so mixed abilities mark together.
 The progress and quality of work have been astonishing and my workload has been significantly reduced.
 Marking is now meaningful, and the children read and respond continuously.”

 Homework tips.
 Definitely a necessity, but worth the once-over with respect to approach.
 Are you flexible with the due date?
-Try giving more than a day for completion of assignments next year.
+Try giving more than a day to complete assignments next year.
 These days students have soccer practice, a piano lesson, and math tutoring on top of household chores and help with siblings.
 See if you can get higher numbers of students turning in assignments with this shift.

 Whether you work or relax during the summer months, we hope sharing these teaching ideas sparks inspiration and has you looking forward to the next year.
 And don’t forget the sunscreen.